jyablonski/doqs/src/content/docs/architecture/nba_project.md

 - **Frontend Dashboard** – Visualizes trends and metrics.
 - **Infrastructure as Code** – Provisioned and managed via Terraform.

-Operational costs are kept minimal (~$12/month), leveraging the AWS Free Tier and optimizing architecture for efficiency and scalability.
+Operational costs are kept minimal (~$12/month), leveraging the AWS Free Tier and optimizing architecture for efficiency and simplicity.

 ---